Lower Body Revolution™

 We retrain movement habits that you need for stronger, pain-free everyday life, and for exercise from easy to the hardest - all your bending, walking, jumping, stepping up and down, and moving habits for your knees, back, legs, abdomen and core, ankles, and feet.

 I spent years in the lab collecting results from many hundreds of students and patients doing standard exercises, tried to see what would work better, and developed methods from those results, then tested and retested to find better, healthier ways.
-You can learn these fun exercises from simple to challenging in this class and my other classes and in private appointments, with certification possible for top students from my Academy.
+You can learn these fun exercises from simple to challenging in this class and my other classes and in private appointments, with certification for top students from my Academy.
 A little about me is on the Adventure Medicine page.

-What We Do | What You'll Improve | How We Do It | Scientifically Tested | Student Comments | Fix Pain Summaries | Fitness Fixer | Gifts and Books
+What We Do | What You'll Improve | How We Do It | Scientifically Tested | Student Comments | Fix Pain Summaries | Fitness Fixer | Books

 What We Do